neuralvis/elpa-mirror/stable-melpa/eldoc-overlay-readme.txt

 in this case.
 Set the option `eldoc-overlay-in-minibuffer-flag' non-nil if you want to enable overlay use in the minibuffer.

-The key used to toggle the mode can be customized by setting the `eldoc-overlay-key' option.

 Finally, see the documentation for `eldoc-overlay-backend' if you want to try a different overlay display package backend.